GriffithUniLibrary/digital-tools-modular/content/0-prep-backup.md

 - [Dropbox](https://www.dropbox.com/)
 {% endcapture %}

-{% include card.html header="🔄 Online storage & sync " text=options %}
+{% include card.html header="🔄 Online storage & sync options " text=options %}

 {% capture note %}
 **Note:** When signing in to OneDrive, be sure to use your Griffith credentials rather than a personal Microsoft account.